belodetek/black.box/README.md

 <img align="middle" src="https://raw.githubusercontent.com/ab77/black.box/master/images/paypal.png" width="600">

-# qemu OS X
+# qemu
-If you don't have a compatible device, or waiting for one to arrive, you can use your Mac OS X with [QEMU](http://www.qemu-project.org/) to run `black.box`.
+If you don't have a compatible device, or waiting for one to arrive, you can use your PC with [QEMU](http://www.qemu-project.org/) to run `black.box`.

+## Mac OS X
 1. install QEMU and [TunTap](http://tuntaposx.sourceforge.net/download.xhtml) using `Homebrew` or `MacPorts`
 ```
 (brew install qemu || sudo port install qemu) && \